Physician associates are trained health professionals who provide crucial support to doctors and have regular direct contact with patients

 You'll usually need some prior health experience in a clinical setting to get a place on a course.
 You can contact NHS Trusts directly to find out about work experience and voluntary opportunities - see the list of NHS Authorities and Trusts for contact details.
 It may be possible to work shadow a physician associate to provide an insight into the responsibilities of the role.

-Physician associates come from a range of backgrounds including pharmacy, nursing, psychology, the allied health professions and cardiac physiology.
+Physician associates come from a range of backgrounds and experience in pharmacy, nursing, psychology, the allied health professions and cardiac physiology can all be helpful.

 Find out more about the different kinds of work experience and internships that are available.